makeitraina/dotbrev/README.md

 Careful not to place too many software packages in here (like Node v14, Python, or Go), and instead place that in your project's `.brev`.
 This way different versions of your software will not conflict, and others can clone your environment.

 #### `.brev/ports.yaml`
 Here we can specify which ports we want publicly accessible.
 Currently by default any connection to your project is password protected.
+Although this is secure, it prevents testing routes and connecting different services (like a backend and frontend).

-For example, if we run a React app, we may want to make 3000 open to communicate with our backend, or to share a public link of our project.
+For example, if we run a React app would want to expose port 3000, so we can use 3000-name-user-org.brev.sh as an API root to communicate with our backend.

 Example use cases: